mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Admiral Ivan Wolfe took charge of the Solomani Grand Fleet and prepared for a last-ditch effort to preserve the heart of the Confederation.
-‘Grand’ may have been a bit of a misnomer.
+'Grand' may have been a bit of a misnomer.
 After four years of retreat, what was left was a ragtag assemblage of capital ships bolstered by replacements from the rimward